 function doesn’t support.

-Bazel (or any image builder that interoperates with Docker)
+Jib, Bazel, or any other builder that interoperates with Docker

-Bazel’s rules_docker extension assembles Docker images and writes them to the local Docker image store.
+Many tools can create Docker images, then write them to the local Docker image store.

 See the tutorial on how to use